demastri/chessable-to-pgn/ReadMe.md

       - Very similar for variations, except the url is something like: https://www.chessable.com/variation/3968464/ where the variation ID is (you guessed it) 3968464
   - loading a single variation can be good for testing, or if you want to clear your commentary and start fresh with a variation.
-- there are four modes that you can run the tool in:
+- there are five modes that you can run the tool in:
+  - `interactive`
+    - This is the most basic possible interactive prompt - enter the course or variation ID(s) you want to process, one at a time, when prompted and it will process them.
+This mode is helpful if you want to run the tool from a shortcut.
+      - This is usually the only thing on the command line: `python main.py m interactive`
   - `webFetchThenPgn`
     - was originally the default mode, now the default is `webAndPgnByVar`, see below.
     - the tool will pull all htmls for the specified courses and/or variations,